TickleThePanda/carpe-dm/src/plans/unbound.md

 > spread around the room, although its style is unlike anything you've
 > seen before.
 >
-> On the left wall, there's a four-poster-bed with a chest sitting at
+> On the left wall, there's a four–poster bed with a chest sitting at
 > the end, and large wardrobe to the side of the bed.
 On the opposite
 > side, a huge bookcase is crammed with scrolls and books.
 In the centre
 > of the room is a large table that's dressed with food.
 Closest to you